 Christians in Paul’s day struggled with food restrictions in a couple of ways.
 Many Jewish Christians still observed kosher food laws from the time of Moses.
 They didn’t eat pork, shellfish, and other kinds of meat.
 Some Jews and non-Jews alike struggled over whether or not to eat meat sold in the local butcher shops.
 That’s because pagan temples earned an income by selling some of the meat that had been sacrificed to idols.
 Many people of faith thought it was wrong to eat that meat.
 Paul’s policy seemed to be “Don’t ask.
 Don’t tell.”
 Don’t ask if the meat was sacrificed to idols.
 Don’t tell newcomers to the faith that it’s okay for them to eat this kind of meat when they think it’s wrong.
 Do you think Paul had a good solution to the problem?

 LIFE APPLICATION.
 Paul encourages Christians in Rome to welcome newcomers into the church.
-But he advises them that “when it comes to their personal opinions, don’t argue with them” (14:1).
+But he advises them that “when it comes to their personal opinions, don’t argue with them” (Romans 14:1).
 What do you think would be some examples of topics we should avoid arguing about when we’re talking with new Christians?